inimrod/havoc-shuffle/README.md

    This will update/write results into file `data/deployed-{preprod | mainnet}.json`

-1. **Un-deploy**:

-   Done only when updating reference scripts, or decommissioning.
+   To **Un-deploy**, when updating reference scripts, or decommissioning:

    ```shell
    deno task undeploy-preprod